Find Cheap Homeowners Insurance Quotes in Your Area

 Flood insurance protects a structure and its contents from water damage caused by a flood, which is technically defined as a temporary condition where two or more acres of normally dry land are inundated by water or mudflow.
-Floodwaters can be many feet high or 1 inch high, but damaging nonetheless.
-Homeowners insurance does not cover damages caused by a flood so anyone with a home in an area susceptible to flooding should consider purchasing flood insurance.
+Homeowners insurance does not cover damages caused by a flood, so anyone with a home in an area susceptible to flooding should consider purchasing flood insurance.

 Flood insurance protects two types of property: the structure of your home and the contents.
 This distinction is made because each have their own deductibles and limits, respectively.
 Note that flood insurance policies do not cover the land your home sits on.

 The coverage for the structure of your home typically includes: